fasttime/JScrewIt/Features.md

 <a name="WINDOW"></a>
 ### `WINDOW`
 Existence of the global object property self having the string representation "\[object Window\]".
-This feature is not available inside web workers.

-_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser 4.4.2+._
+_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser 4.4.2+.
+This feature is not available inside web workers._
 ## Engine Support
 This table lists features available in the most common engines.
 <table>